-Oh, how I love Montreal.
+Oh how I love Montreal.
 Museums that cater to kids, old world charm, space to explore and discover, amusement parks, and outdoor adventures abound; there’s no lack of choice when it comes to family outings in Montreal.
-Sometimes it’s best to just put on your boots and go outside, letting the adventures come to you while other times a plan helps cultivate the best experiences during your stay.
+Sometimes it’s best to just put on your shoes and go outside, letting the adventures come to you while other times a plan helps cultivate the best experiences during your stay.
 Regardless of how you discover Montreal, these experiences are worth adding to your Montreal bucket list.

 Montreal Bucket List

 Number One: Explore La Ronde

 La Ronde is an amusement park built as the entertainment complex for Expo 67, the 1967 world fair.
 Today, it is owned and operated by Six Flags.
 From thrilling coasters like Goliath to rides for kids like Air Papillon, La Ronde has it all.
 You could fill an entire page of your Montreal bucket list with activities at La Ronde alone.